phil294/GitLG/README.md

  - Default actions: fetch, stash, pop, fetch, merge/abort, cherry-pick/abort, checkout, create, revert, apply, rename, delete, rebase. *Extendable with more commands, see *Customization* below*.
  - Sticky header
  - List of branches at the top; click on any branch to jump to its tip.
 It always shows all known branches visible in the current viewport.
 This means that the list of branches updates when you scroll, but you can also display all at once.
+ - Drag/drop branch tips on top of each other to merge etc.
+ - Right click context menus
  - Quick jump search and filtering 🔍 (also via Ctrl+f)
  - Changed files can be clicked and open up diff view in new tab
  - By default, 15,000 commits are loaded and displayed at once (see log cmd) and rendered efficiently inside a virtual scroller.
 Because of this, you can quickly scroll over thousands of commits without slowing down or performance issues.
  - Show stashes
  - Green/red insertions/deletion stats
- - Drag/drop branch tips on top of each other to merge etc.
+ - Select multiple commits with Ctrl or Shift to compare or apply bulk actions (cherry-pick, revert)

 ## Configuration

-You can set `"git-log--graph.folder"` to some desired *absolute* path in which a .git folder is located.
-Multi-root workspaces (multiple or nested folders) are currently not supported.
-If this option is not specified, the root of the first available workspace folder is used.

-### Customization
+### Buttons

-All blue buttons are completely customizable; you can edit and add as many actions as you like.
+All blue buttons are completely customizable; you can add as many actions as you like.
 You don't *have* to customize it though, the defaults should be fine for most use cases.

 Let's say you wanted to add a `git switch` action button, with convenience checkboxes for `--detach` and / or `--force`.
+There are five kinds of actions:
+ 1. `global`: top icons
+ 1. `commit`: right box or context menu of single commit
+ 1. `commits`: right box for multiple selected commits
+ 1. `branch`: right box if branch present or context menu
+ 1. `stash` right box if stash present or context menu
+ 1. `tag` right box if tag present or context menu
-There are five kinds of actions: `global` (top icons), `commit` (right box), `branch` (right box if any branch present), `stash` (right box if stash present) and `branch-drop` (for when you've dragged one branch tip on top of another).
+ 1. `branch-drop` for when you've dragged one branch tip on top of another

 `switch` works with branches, so it should be a `branch` action.

 The only required parameters per action are `title` and `args`.